nRF24/RF24/COMMON_ISSUES.md

 @see The note in the documentation for `RF24::available()`.

 More info about why you can't call `millis()` (or `delay()`) from an ISR callback function is available at [the Arduino docs](https://www.google.com/url?sa=t&source=web&rct=j&url=https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/&ved=2ahUKEwjMhtSRl5jzAhVUsp4KHWIPCrIQFnoECAoQAQ&usg=AOvVaw1X9H0058Nz7Hck91VIC3bD).

+## Which write*() function do I use?

+**Standard:**

+`radio.write()`: The standard write function, this is the most commonly used way to send data over radio link.
+This function will block until data is sent successfully.
+This means that if Auto-Ack is enabled, the radio will write the packet and wait for a response from the receiving radio.
+If Auto-Ack is disabled, the function will return sooner, as it will not wait for a response from the receiving radio.

+`radio.startWrite()`: Can be used similar to the standard `write()` function, but it will not block.
+Useful for writing data outside of an interrupt routine, triggering that interrupt.
+Contains a `delayMicroseconds()` call for faster MCUs/devices to ensure the CE pin is toggled for a full 10us.

+**Advanced: (requires calling txStandBy())**

+`radio.writeFast()`: Used for high-speed streaming of data.
+This function can be used to transmit data by simply placing data in the 3-layer FIFO buffers if room is available, or blocking until available.
+The function will return after a packet is placed in the buffer, or when a packet fails to transmit, in which case the buffers are cleared.

+`radio.writeBlocking()`: Not commonly used, this function will first check the 3-layer FIFO for available space, then block until a timeout period is met if packets are failing, or return once there is room in the FIFO buffer and a packet is placed there.

+Interrupt Safe Functions:

+`radio.startFastWrite()`: Can be used to write data and return immediately, without going into standBy mode.
+Can be used to transmit data at high speeds using interrupts, but will easily overflow the FIFO buffer if attempting to send data faster than the radio will process it.

+Again, some of the other functions can technically be placed inside interrupt routines, but rely on millis() for timeouts etc. and this functionality will not typically work within an interrupt routine.

 ## Here are the most common issues and their solutions